NeonGeckoCom/neon-docs/docs/operations/git/development_workflow.md

 changes in the base branch overlapping changes in the feature branch.
 When this happens, the developer performing the rebase must make decisions about how to resolve the conflicts.
+> Since these conflicts can be complicated to resolve, it may be best to defer to or collaborate with the developer(s) who are responsible for the conflicting changes.

 Since resolving conflicts is a potentially destructive operation, it is recommended to create a backup of the feature branch being rebased; this may